PJ-BN/text-summarization/README.md

 # Article Summarization

 This is a small NLP project which can summarize an article.
 In this model i've used **spaCY** library to generate the model.
-Here I've used one of the inbuilt pipeline of spaCY **Pyranktest**.
+Here I've used one of the inbuilt pipeline of spaCY **Pytextrank**.

 **PyTextRank** is a Python implementation of TextRank as a spaCy pipeline extension, for graph-based natural language work -- and related knowledge graph practices.
 This includes the family of textgraph algorithms: